 Burr grinders crush coffee beans between two revolving sharp surfaces called burrs.
 The material is usually ceramic or steel, and the design of the burrs can vary.
 But the basic idea is precisely controlling the space between the burrs to change the grind size.
 And sharp burrs with a quality design create a consistent grind size, which is how you get an even extraction (aka delicious coffee!)

 An electric grinder uses a motor to spin the burrs, but manual coffee grinders have a hand crank.
-The main advantage of a hand coffee grinder is that you can get professional-level grind quality at a much cheaper price than electric models.
+The main advantage of a hand coffee grinder is that you can get professional-level grind quality at a much lower price than electric models.
 Many of the grinders in this roundup are better than the budget electric models you’ll find around the internet!
 And the portability of these small grinders comes in handy for traveling and camping.

 Best Coffee Manual Grinder at a Glance